Leangonplu/Leangonplu/README.md

 - 🌱 I’m currently **learning Prompts, ML Deployment and Big Data Engineer.**
 - 👯 I’m looking to collaborate on Data Science and Data Analyst projects, as well as Artificial Intelligence developments and applications.
 - 💬 Ask me about Data collection, cleaning, preparation, data exploration, as well as data modeling, evaluation metrics and implementation of machine learning models.
 - ⚡ Fun fact: I love Data, finding patterns, trends and insights.
-I loveI explore the ever-growing research in Computer Vision, Deep Learning, NLP and Time Series Analysis.
+I love explore the ever-growing research in Computer Vision, Deep Learning, NLP and Time Series Analysis.

 # Languajes and Tools:
 ---